marktwallace/catalk/README.md

 ### Login data

+Since there is no auth database, the clients must authenticate with their own public key (Ed25519).
+The server replies to login requests with a nonce to confirm a connecting client's identity.
+Other clients can confirm that identity from their own message history.

-The of the fundamental facts relayed by the server is a list of users currently online.
+One of the fundamental facts relayed by the server is a list of users currently online.
 Each item in the list should be a signed message that certifies that the client with a given public key has connected, with a attestation of their current level of privildge.
 (At this point, it would include whether the user has the ablity to create new message channel, and whether then can post new messages to any channel.)

+### Virtual clients

+To anticipate situations when only one user is online, and they need recent history, the chat room owner may also choose to host 2 or more "virtual clients" that can share recent history (say 24 hours.)
+When other clients are online, these virtual clients will be the source of history of "last resort" to avoid running up bandwidth charges in the data center.

 ## Costs